Bravest-Ptt/EFastQuery/README.md

 # EFastQuery
-A float window for query English words.
+A float window for query English words which based on YouDao Translation OPEN API。

 Support ：
 1、History record.